MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-business-central-on-premises.md

     For example, you're migrating 10 companies, but two companies include 50 GB each plus 30 GB shared data.
 In this example, we recommend that you migrate each of the large companies individually.
 * Be mindful of any extensions that might complicate the migration as described in the [Migrate data from extensions](#migrate-data-from-extensions) section.
 * Check that the company names are valid.
 For more information, see [Company names](migration-troubleshooting.md#company-names) in the Troubleshooting article.
+* When moving many companies, use Cloud Migration APIs.

+  For more information, go to [Cloud Migration API Overview](/dynamics365/business-central/dev-itpro/administration/cloudmigrationapi/cloud-migration-api-overview).
+Find samples in the [BC Tech GitHUb repo](https://github.com/microsoft/BCTech/tree/master/samples/CloudMigration/CloudMigrationAPIScript).

 ## Migrate data from extensions